Financial Stress Leads to Symptoms of Depression, PTSD

 May is Mental Health Awareness Month.
-It’s estimated that between 20 to 25 percent of all Americans suffer from some form of mental illness.
+It’s estimated that 1 in 5 American adults suffer from some form of mental illness, according to the National Alliance on Mental Illness (NAMI).

 The origins of mental illness are varied and complex.
 There are a nearly limitless number of reasons why mental illness happens, from biological causes to environmental influences.